Table of Contents

 - Sarah’s buyout amount: $230,000

-Sarah refinances the loan to $650,000 (existing $420,000 + James’s $230,000 share).
-With a binding financial agreement and court order, she avoids stamp duty on the transfer.
-She also pays legal fees ($3,000–$5,000) and refinancing costs (~$1,500).
+Sarah refinances the home loan to $650,000 (covering the existing $420,000 balance plus James’s $230,000 equity share).
+With a binding financial agreement and a Family Court consent order in place, she avoids paying stamp duty on the transfer.
+She does incur some costs, including legal fees (approximately $3,000–$5,000) and refinancing charges ($1,500).

 Case Study 2: Unit Buyout – De Facto Couple in Brisbane

 Daniel and Mia were in a de facto relationship and bought a 2-bedroom unit in Brisbane in 2021 for $520,000.
 By 2025, it’s valued at $590,000.
-They have $360,000 left on the home loan.
+They still owe $360,000 on the home loan.

 Daniel wants to keep the unit and buy out Mia’s share.